oneapi-src/oneDPL/documentation/library_guide/cmake_support.rst

 General Usage
 =============
 `CMake <https://cmake.org/cmake/help/latest/index.html>`_ is a cross-platform build system generator.
+It can be used to generate build scripts which can then be used to build and link a users application.

 ``oneDPLConfig.cmake`` and ``oneDPLConfigVersion.cmake`` are distributed with |onedpl_short|.
 These files allow to integratration of |onedpl_short| into user projects with the `find_package <https://cmake.org/cmake/help/latest/command/find_package.html>`_ command.
 Successful invocation of ``find_package(oneDPL <options>)`` creates imported target `oneDPL` that can be passed to the `target_link_libraries <https://cmake.org/cmake/help/latest/command/target_link_libraries.html>`_ command.